exness/userver/scripts/docs/en/userver/gdb_debugging.md

 In addition, the output has a hierarchical structure that is displayed correctly when debugging from the IDE.

 ### Coroutines exploration

-Userver provides GDB command `utask`, which mimics `thread` command and allows you to explore all coroutines (Userver Tasks), including running and suspended ones, in a manner similar to threads.
+🐙 userver provides GDB command `utask`, which mimics `thread` command and allows you to explore all coroutines (userver tasks), including running and suspended ones, in a manner similar to threads.

 #### Commands